gotardo/HTML5-Desktop-Notif/README.md

 ===================

 V0.4
-- Added fallback function
+- Added fallback function.
+- Added some content to the sample page.

 V0.3
 - Added Debug option.
 If debug is false, Notif won't throw any exception in case of error.
 - Better control over permission status.

 V0.2
-- Add Notif.isAvailable() method to check the availability of webkitNotifications object.
+- Added Notif.isAvailable() method to check the availability of webkitNotifications object.
-- Add 'autoclose' configuration param.
+- Added 'autoclose' configuration param.
 The notification will cancel in 'autoclose' number of seconds.
 If 'autoclose' is 0 or false the notification will not be canceled.
 - Update authoring and licenses.

 V0.1